Triangulation of refined families

-\begin{lemma} For any $a\in S_L$, there exists a Zariski closed subspace $M(S(a))$ of $M(S)$ such that for any map $g:S\ra R$ of affinoid algebras, $g(a)=0$ if and only if the map $M(R)\ra M(S)$ factors through $M(S(a))$. \end{lemma} \begin{proof} Choose an orthogonal basis $\{e_j\}_{j\in J}$ of $L$ over $\Q$; then it is also an orthogonal basis of $S_L$ as an $S$-Banach module.
+\begin{lemma} For any $a\in S_L$, there exists an analytic subspace $M(S(a))$ of $M(S)$ such that for any map $g:S\ra R$ of affinoid algebras over $\Q$, $g_L(a)=0$ if and only if the map $M(R)\ra M(S)$ factors through $M(S(a))$. \end{lemma} \begin{proof} Choose an orthonormal basis $\{e_j\}_{j\in J}$ of $L$ over $\Q$; then it is also an orthonormal basis of $S_L$ as an $S$-Banach module.
 Let $I(a)$ be the ideal of $S$ generated by the coefficients of $a$.
 It is then clear that one can take $S(a)=S/I(a)$. \end{proof}